-The creator of the infamous Mechanical Head, Hausmann was also a poet, performance artist, and collagist, but it was the head that really resonated with people, questioning the concept of man’s great intelligence and reason, whilst Hausman suggests man is empty headed, “with no more capabilities than that which chance has glued to the outside of his skull”; man has no intellectual depth, he can only relate to the superficial world around him.
-Often provocative in his work, Hausmann also produced Expressionist pieces, but found his true calling in Dada, and became a prominent leader of the movement in Berlin.
+The creator of the infamous Mechanical Head, Hausmann was also a poet, performance artist, and collagist, but it was the head that really resonated with people.
+The original artwork questioned the concept of man’s great intelligence and reason, while Hausman suggests man is empty headed, “with no more capabilities than that which chance has glued to the outside of his skull”.
+In other words, man has no intellectual depth, he can only relate to the superficial world around him.
+Often provocative in his work, Hausmann also produced expressionist pieces, but found his true calling in Dada, and became a prominent leader of the movement in Berlin.

 A significant artist in both Surrealism and Dadaism, Man Ray became best known for his abstract portraiture of famous artists, and distinctive use of shadows and negative light that made his work instantly recognisable.
-Within the art world, he is at least equally known for his ‘Rayograph’ images, discovered by accident, which involved placing found objects on light sensitive paper and then exposing it to light, delivering an abstract and shadowy image quite separated from it’s everyday source.
+Within the art world, he is at least equally known for his ‘Rayograph’ images, which were discovered by accident.
+The process involved placing found objects on light sensitive paper and then exposing it to light, delivering an abstract and shadowy image quite separated from it’s everyday source.
 These photographic artworks fitted wonderfully within the Dada world of disconnected and dissociated mundane objects.